-Our mission is to connect engineering undergraduates with real projects where they can learn, make meaningful contributions, and develop relationships with potential future employers.
+Our mission is to connect engineering undergraduate and graduate students with real projects where they can learn, make meaningful contributions, and develop relationships with potential future employers.

 Students will have the opportunity to work with Joseph C. Sansone Company, a nationally recognized real estate firm.
 The ETK team will create an application that uses vision recognition services for document and text matching.
 Specifically, the team will work with image and document classification, pattern recognition, image analysis, Optical Character Recognition (OCR), Optical Word Recognition (OWR), Intelligent Character Recognition (ICR), 3D and 2D Code recognition (Bar codes, QR, etc.) content based image retrieval (CBIR) and Query by Image (QBI).
 Students will be able to work closely with industry professionals to develop this solution.
 Additionally, they will develop valuable experience in cutting-edge, industry technologies.
 They will also come out with a professional grade project to list on their resumes.
 Preferred qualifications include experience with a scripting language such as Python and experience working with databases (MySQL, MongoDB, etc. Experience with vision recognition services is also a huge plus.